Chasing eclipses across the globe is a way of life for some

 These veteran eclipse chasers spend lots of money and craft intricate plans all to experience another mid-day darkening of the sky.
 Many work in science and related fields and they’ll travel around the world, even to Antarctica, to see one more.

-“I do this not so much as an avocation, but as an addiction,” said Schneider, a University of Arizona astronomy professor.
+“I do this not so much as an avocation, but as an addiction,” said Schneider, a University of Arizona astronomer.

 Russo, a psychologist in Ireland who wrote a book about people’s eclipse experiences, said some people find the experience life-changing.
 That happened to her.